Carl Lewis: Personal life

 In the 2025 documentary I'm Carl Lewis, Lewis revealed that he had never been in a long-term relationship out of fear that it would have affected his professional aspirations.
 He has a son named Bakim aka Blew, who is a Director/Videographer and lives in Houston, Texas.

 Lewis became a vegan in 1990, during his late twenties, and has credited his outstanding 1991 results in part to his vegan diet.
 He has said that it is better suited to him because he can eat a larger quantity without affecting his athleticism, and he believes that switching to a vegan diet can lead to improved athletic performance.

 At a 2019 Pan American Games news conference, and in the aftermath of the deadly El Paso and Dayton shootings, Lewis called thenU.S.
 President Donald Trump "a racist who is prejudiced, misogynistic, who doesn't value anyone outside of himself".
+Lewis later endorsed Kamala Harris in the 2024 United States presidential election.